 Bringing Your Pets to Panama

 Bring your fur babies!
-The process for getting your pets into Panama is extremely time-sensitive, but so worth it to have your pets with you.
-I brought my cat, Elizabeth, when I moved to Panama (see photo on the left).
+The process for getting your pets into Panama is extremely time-sensitive, but it is worth it to have your pets with you.
+When I moved to Panama, I brought my cat, Elizabeth (see photo on the left).

-Consult with your veterinarian before making a decision to bring your pet to Panama because older pets may be too stressed to fly to Panama, especially if they have to go in cargo.
+Consult with your veterinarian before bringing your pet to Panama because older pets may be too stressed to fly to Panama, especially if they have to go in cargo.

 At least three months before moving to Panama, you should check the airline pet policies on their website to determine which airline you will use to get your pet into Panama.
-If the pet is small enough to fit under the airline seat, it can fly “in-cabin,” but if the pet is larger, it will need to go in a special pet cargo area.
+If the pet is small enough to fit under the airline seat, it can fly “in-cabin,” but if it is larger, it must go in a pet cargo area.

 Note that each airline has different rules for how tall a pet carrier can be.
-Domestic flights have much smaller pet cargo areas, so driving to a town with a direct international flight to Panama, like Miami or Houston may be necessary.
-It will be easier on you and your pet if you have a non-stop flight to Panama instead of changing planes with long layovers.
+Domestic flights have much smaller pet cargo areas, so driving to a town with a direct international flight to Panama, like Miami or Houston, may be necessary.
+It will be easier for you and your pet to have a non-stop flight to Panama instead of changing planes with long layovers.

 WEATHER AND HOLIDAY RESTRICTIONS

 Some airlines do not allow pets to be flown during certain months, times of day, or holidays.
 It’s important to check the pet policy for the airline to pick a date and time when you can fly with your pet(s).
-The airline’s pet policy will have rules for pet carrier sizes and styles.
-Also, make sure you are NOT arriving in Panama on a weekend or a Panamanian holiday.
+The airline’s pet policy will have pet carrier size and style rules.
+Also, ensure you are NOT arriving in Panama on a weekend or a Panamanian holiday.
 You must arrive in Panama between 8 am and 11 pm on weekdays.
 I will explain why later.

-The next step is to make sure your pet is up to date on its shots and schedule a veterinarian appointment to get an international health certificate for your pet 30 days before your flight to Panama.
+The next step is to ensure your pet is up to date on its shots and schedule a veterinarian appointment to get an international health certificate for your pet 30 days before your flight to Panama.
 This is a list of vaccines needed.

-Third step, once you get the authenticated international health certificate back from the agriculture department, you will need to get it authenticated by the Panamanian Consulate.
+In the third step, once you get the authenticated international health certificate back from the agriculture department, you must authenticate it by the Panamanian Consulate.
 If they have an office near you, it is best to drive there to get the authentication.
 If there is not an office near you, once again, you will need to send the authenticated international health certificate via Federal Express “next day delivery” and include a return “next day delivery” Federal Express envelope so they can send it back to you right away.

 Remember, you only have 10 DAYS to complete the last three steps.